thestinger/allocator/README.md

+## Current implementation

 - low-memory memory management:
     - naturally aligned chunks as the fundamental building block
+    - virtual memory managed in userspace to reduce fragmentation and overhead
     - node for each span of free chunks:
         - intrusive tree ordered by (size, addr) for address-ordered best-fit
         - intrusive tree ordered by (addr,) for coalescing